Agoric/agoric-sdk/packages/SwingSet/docs/delivery.md

 Below the Vat Code, but still inside the Vat, there is a support layer which translates eventual-sends into kernel syscalls, and manages persistence.
-This corresponds to the `libc` layer in a unix process: user code does not invoke syscalls directly, but instead it calls standard library functions like `write()` which wrap those syscalls.
+This corresponds to the `libc` layer in a Unix process: user code does not invoke syscalls directly, but instead it calls standard library functions like `write()` which wrap those syscalls.